kwame-mintah/notes-md/brainstorm-ideas/02-customer-support-assistance-ai-project.md

 When calling a customer support hotline, information needs to provided to ensure you are connected to the correct person who can help with your inquiry.
 If the person you connected with is unable to assist you, they will transfer the call to someone who can help.

-Too often, you will find the need to repeat the same information to this person, before they can proceed further.
+Too often, you will find the need to repeat the same information to another person, before they can proceed further.

 ## Case in point